Networking remains an integral process for professionals looking to advance their careers.

 The power of face-to-face meetings should not be underestimated for fostering useful personal connections, especially in a relationship-focused business environment.

 It is important to go into meetings with a clear purpose in mind.
 Not only will it help you focus on what you want to achieve at the end of the meeting, but having a clear purpose will also allow you to set measurable targets and goals.
 For example, if you are attending a regional conference, set a goal to speak to five new contacts from outside your division in order to build stronger relationships throughout your company.

 Positive body language

-Body language has a major influence on how you communicate, by being aware of your body language you will be able to effectively communicate and understand people better.
+Body language has a major influence on how you communicate; by being aware of your body language you will be able to effectively communicate and understand people better.
 It is important to appear open and approachable so people feel comfortable and want to engage with you.
 Positive body language can help with face-to-face scenarios such as first impressions.
-These small things can have a significant impact with generally complex situations such as interviews and negotiations.
+These seemingly small things can have a significant impact on generally complex situations such as interviews and negotiations.

 Genuinely listening and responding to the person you are meeting with can show them you are taking the time to find out what they are truly saying and are interested in, instead of mainly talking at a person.
 Having a discussion can be less overwhelming for both parties and will result in a more productive outcome.

-Prior research into the people or event you are attending will help you feel more confident and comfortable.
-It is good to think of relevant non-business related topics you can discuss during your meeting for a more relaxed and comfortable conversation.
+Researching the people or event you are attending will help you feel more confident and comfortable.
+It’s a good idea to think of relevant non-business related topics you can discuss during your meeting for a more relaxed and comfortable conversation.

-Your attitude and energy can be easily sensed and affect the mood of the people you are meeting with.
-In any business environment the least popular people are usually negative or constantly complaining.
-Having a positive enthusiastic attitude will help convey a positive impression on your work ethic and personality.
+Your attitude and energy can be easily sensed and affect the mood of the people around you.
+In any business environment, the least popular people are usually those who are negative or constantly complaining.
+Having an upbeat, enthusiastic attitude will help convey a positive impression on your work ethic and personality.